amethystnetwork-dev/Tsunami/CONTRIBUTING.md

 Proxy issues may not be fixed as we don't own all the proxies

-If a site is blocked, join our discord for more links

 ### Pull Requests

 **Before creating a pull read the following:**